pragmaticivan/nestjs-otel/README.md

 ## Prometheus Metrics

-When `withPrometheusExporter` is enabled it will start a new process on port `8081` and metrics will be available at `http://localhost:8081/metrics`.
+When `nodeSDKConfiguration.metricExporter` is defined with a `PrometheusExporter`it will start a new process on port `8081` (default port) and metrics will be available at `http://localhost:8081/metrics`.

 ## Using with a logger